2019 Best Online Engineering Degrees

 2019 Best Online Colleges Offering Bachelor's in Engineering Degrees

 Reportedly high alumni salaries coupled with affordable tuition make these eight colleges the best choices for obtaining an online bachelor's degree in engineering.
 All except one of these schools have tuition rates of less than $16,000 per year.
 Ranked #1 is Lamar University, with a very low tuition of $7,440 and a very high median salary of $111,100.
-While most of these schools offer enrollees more than one engineering program to choose from, #3-ranked University of North Dakota offers five, including specializations ranging from mechanical engineering to petroleum engineering.
+While most of these schools offer enrollees more than one engineering program to choose from, #3-ranked University of North Dakota offers six, including specializations ranging from mechanical engineering to petroleum engineering.

 |Rank||School||Annual Tuition||Median Salary|